andrewchambers/bupstash/doc/technical_overview.md

 ## Repository

 The most important part of archivist is the repository.
-It is where all data is stored, in a mostly encrypted form.
+It is where all data is stored in a mostly encrypted form.
 The archivist client interacts via the repository over stdin/stdout of the archivist serve process.
 This may be locally, or via a protocol such as ssh.